oracle-devrel/terraform-oci-arch-iot-streaming/README.md

     terraform destroy

 ## Deploy as a Module
-It's possible to utilize this repository as remote module, providing the necessary inputs:
+It is possible to utilize this repository as remote module, providing the necessary inputs:

 ```
 module "oci-arch-iot-streaming" {